-With this setup, the logger will only start recording data once the boundary of the first regime is crossed.
-In this example, if the RBR instrument is enabled while the float is at 700 dbar, then starts to ascend, no data will be stored until 500 dbar.
+With this setup, the logger will only start recording data once the "boundary" of the regime is crossed.
+In the example above, if the RBR instrument is enabled while the float is at 700 dbar, then starts to ascend, no data will be stored until 500 dbar.
 If the float is at 490 dbar when the RBR instrument is enabled, sampling will start immediately as the first regime is already in effect.